Efficient (horse)

-His win dividend of $22.70 was the biggest for a Melbourne Cup winner in thirteen years since Jeune in the 1994 Melbourne Cup.
-He became the first grey to win the Melbourne Cup since Subzero in the 1992 Melbourne Cup and the first horse since Phar Lap to win the 1930 Melbourne Cup the year after winning the 1929 Victoria Derby.
+His win dividend of $22.70 was the greatest for a Melbourne Cup winner in thirteen years since Jeune in the 1994 Melbourne Cup.
+He became the first grey to win the Melbourne Cup since Subzero in the 1992 Melbourne Cup, and the first horse since Phar Lap to win the 1930 Melbourne Cup, the year after winning the 1929 Victoria Derby.

-Efficient was trained by expatriate New Zealand trainer Graeme Rogerson to win the cup, but switched to John Sadler soon after Rogerson decided to part company with the horse's owners, a syndicate headed by Lloyd and Suzy Williams.
+Efficient was trained by expatriate New Zealand trainer Graeme Rogerson to win the cup, but was switched to John Sadler soon after Rogerson decided to part company with the horse's owners, a syndicate headed by Lloyd and Suzy Williams.

 Efficient has had an injury-plagued career since his Melbourne Cup win, and was withdrawn from both the 2008 and 2009 Melbourne Cups in the fortnight leading up to the race.
 However, he did gain a third Group One success in the 2009 Turnbull Stakes.
-After this success Efficient did not race for almost two years.
+After this success, Efficient did not race for almost two years.

-He returned to racing in September 2011 but did not show any form until he ran second to Niwot in the 3200 metre Sydney Cup at Randwick in April 2012.
+He returned to racing in September 2011, but did not show any form until he ran second to Niwot in the 3200 metre Sydney Cup at Randwick in April 2012.
 On 4 October 2012, Efficient's owner Lloyd Williams, announced that the horse had suffered a recurrence of an old injury and had been retired.

 He now resides with other former champion horses at Living Legends, the International Home of Rest for Champion Horses located in Woodlands Historic Park, Greenvale, Victoria, Australia.
 He occasionally makes public appearances at events such as the Melbourne Cup Parade.